yyeusiyevich/data_analysis_projects/2. Credit score analysis/README.md

 ![Loan](loan.jpg)

 ## Description :key:
 Our customer - the bank loan division.
-We want to figure out whether specified customers' characteristic affect the repaying a loan on time.
+We want to figure out whether specified customers' characteristic affects the repaying of a loan on time.
 The data we work with is customers’ creditworthiness from the bank.
-The result of the research will be taken in the credit scoring model - a special system that evaluates the ability of a potential borrower to repay their loan.
+The result of the research will be taken in the credit scoring model - a special system that evaluates the ability of a potential borrower to repay the loan.

 ## Tasks :ballot_box_with_check:
-The main goal of the project was to test following hypotheses:
+The main goal of the project was to test the following hypotheses:
   1. Is there a connection between having kids and repaying a loan on time?
   2. Is there a connection between marital status and repaying a loan on time?
   3. Is there a connection between income and repaying a loan on time?